 - Steel blades: Steel blades are necessary, but do take note that they’re dangerous.
 So don’t get yourself too close to a blade, also there are a number of different kinds of blades.
 That includes 3, 4,8,80 toothed blades for your cutter, all of which are designated for different purposes.
 From cutting shrubs to big bushes, they all have their roles.
 So choose one carefully.

 - Attachments: Attachments make your brush cutter more effective and efficient, so choose them wisely.
-There are many brush cutters that can adapt to any kind of attachment, so look for one of those if you want a personalized experience.
+There are many different attachments to choose from.

 Brush cutters need to be maintained to get their perfect outcome.
 Some maintenance mechanisms are: